 The PRC government has significant oversight and discretion over the conduct of our business and may intervene with or influence our operations as the government deems appropriate to further regulatory, political and societal goals.
 The PRC government has recently published new policies that significantly affected certain industries such as the education and internet industries, and we cannot rule out the possibility that it will in the future release regulations or policies regarding our industry that could adversely affect our business, financial condition and results of operations.
-Furthermore, the PRC government has recently indicated an intent to exert more oversight and control over overseas securities offerings and other capital markets activities and foreign investment in China-based companies like us.
-Any such action, once taken by the PRC government, could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of such securities to significantly decline or in extreme cases, become worthless.
-For additional information, see "Risk Factors - Risks Related to Doing Business in China - Uncertainties with respect to the PRC legal system, including uncertainties regarding the enforcement of laws, and sudden or unexpected changes in laws and regulations in China could adversely affect us and limit the legal protections available to you and us" on page 49 of this prospectus.
+Furthermore, the PRC government has recently indicated an intent to exert more oversight and control over overseas securities offerings and other capital markets activities and foreign investment in China-based, Any such action, once taken by the PRC government, could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the val extreme cases, become worthless.

-Cash is transferred among the Company, our Hong Kong subsidiary, Atour Hotel (HK) Holdings Limited, or Atour Hong Kong, Atour Shanghai and its PRC subsidiaries, in the following manner: (i) funds are transferred to Atour Shanghai from the Company as needed through Atour Hong Kong in the form of capital contributions or shareholder loans, as the case may be; and (ii) dividends or other distributions may be paid by Atour Shanghai to the Company through Atour Hong Kong.
+Cash is transferred among the Company, our Hong Kong subsidiary, Atour Hotel (HK) Holdings Limited, or Atour Hong Kong, Atour Shanghai and its PRC subsidiaries, in the following manner: (i) funds are transferred to Atour Shanghai from the Company as needed through Atour Hong Kong, Atour Shanghai contributions or shareholder loars, as the case may be, and (ii) dividends or other distributions may be paid by Atour Shanghai to the Company through Atour Hong Kong.
 Other than the Restructuring (as defined herein), none of our PRC subsidiaries have issued any dividends or distributions to their respective holding companies, including the Company, or any investors as of the date of this prospectus.
-Our subsidiaries in the PRC generate and retain cash generated from operating activities and re-invest it in our business.
-In the future, the Company's ability to pay dividends, if any, to its shareholders and ADS holders and to service any debt it may incur will depend upon dividends paid by our PRC subsidiaries.
-Atour Shanghai has also received equity financing from its shareholders to fund the business operations of our PRC subsidiaries.
-In 2019, 2020 and 2021 and the six months ended June 30, 2022, we did not transfer any cash proceeds to any of our PRC subsidiaries except for the cash transfers within our Group in connection with the Restructuring.
-In the future, cash proceeds raised from overseas financing activities, including this offering, may be transferred by us through our Atour Hong Kong to Atour Shanghai via capital contribution and shareholder loans, as the case may be.
-Atour Shanghai then will transfer funds to its subsidiaries to meet the capital needs of our business operations.
-For details about the applicable PRC regulations and rules relating to such cash transfers through our Group and the associated risks, see "Risk Factors - Risks Related to Doing Business in China - We may rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us could have a material and adverse effect on our ability to conduct our business" on page 53 of this prospectus, and "Risk Factors - Risks Related to Doing Business in China - PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may restrict or delay us from using the proceeds of this offering to make loans or additional capital contributions to our PRC subsidiaries, which could adversely affect our liquidity and our ability to fund and expand our business" on page 54 of this prospectus.
+Our subsidiaries in the PRC generate and retain eash generated from operating activities and re-invest it in our business.
+In May 2021, Atour Hong Kong distributed RMB20.6 million to certain shareholders.
+In the future, the Company's ability to pay dividends, if any, to its shareholders and ADS holders and to service any often in the properties of the case of the properties of the case of the properties of the properties of the case of the properties of the pro